Stewart-Robertson/YouTube-Trending-Analysis/README.md

 It turned out that the ML task was a little too ambitious for the data that were available (18 classes and only 5 suitable features) but it was insightful nonetheless.

 ## Note
-To view the interactive 3D projection at the end of the notebook, copy the notebook url into the search bar at https://nbviewer.jupyter.org/
+The interactive 3D projection does not show on GitHub, but does work on Jupyter.
+The directory "figures" contains the missing projection image, but it is not interactive.